c3lang/c3-web/src/content/docs/references/docs/specification.md

 ### Subscript operator

-The subscript operator may take as its left side a pointer, array, subarray or vararray.
+The subscript operator may take as its left side a pointer, array or slice.
 The index may be of any integer type.
 TODO
 *NOTE* The subscript operator is not symmetrical as in C. For example in C3 `array[n] = 33` is allowed, but not `n[array] = 33`.
 This is a change from C.